 What is LifePoints?

 Two global market research companies, MySurvey and Lightspeed, joined together to create LifePoints in 2019.

-When you join LifePoints you can take surveys that pay for your opinion in points which you can redeem for electronic gift cards (egift cards), cash via PayPal, or donations to a charity.
+When you join LifePoints, you can take surveys that pay for your opinion in points, which you can then redeem for electronic free gift cards, cash via PayPal payment, or a charity donation.

 Unlike many of its English-only competitors, LifePoints offers surveys from all over the world in 26 languages.
 Almost everyone can share an opinion and earn points.

 Companies crave feedback from existing and potential customers.
 They call this feedback market research or product research.

 For decades, companies did market research by hiring a staff to call random landlines and ask whoever answered the phone to take a survey.
 Or they mailed out surveys to people’s homes and hoped for a decent response.

 But this kind of research costs a lot and returns only a handful of responses.

 Now, through survey sites like LifePoints, companies can get more responses for less money.
 They can create a global test market without mobilizing an army of telemarketers or processing tons of snail mail.

 So when you join LifePoints and take online surveys, you get a small voice in the future of a variety of products—from video games to groceries to movie concessions.